jrnold/r4ds-exercise-solutions/docs/functions.md

 **Ex 3.** What does the `trim` argument to `mean()` do?
 When might you use it?

 The `trim` arguments trims a fraction of observations from each end of the vector (meaning the range) before calculating the mean.
-This is useful for calculating a measure of central tendancy that is robust to outliers.
+This is useful for calculating a measure of central tendency that is robust to outliers.

 **Ex 4.** The default value for the `method` argument to `cor()` is `c("pearson", "kendall", "spearman")`.
 What does that mean?
 What value is used by default?